00aka/Owen_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-NY4l7gzPFc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
 My first milestone for the Mini Tank Robot was to build the body of the robot, so the wheels and the motors, as well as attatching many items, like the Arduino, the breadboard, and the motor driver.
-I was also able to test the ultrasonic sensors and the motors.
+I was also able to test the ultrasonic sensors and the motors to see if they work.

 ### Components Used
 - 1 ultrasonic sensor